fvangef/mlgsc/README.md

   `%p`          predicted classification (path through the tree) `%%`          literal % sign

 For example, it may be useful to display the length of the query, since short sequence carry less information and may be harder to classify.
+Perhaps the unclassifiable third sequence (`IEQTHJI02DXXW9_1`) is a bit on the short side?
 The following format string shows the query length in parentheses, prefixed by "`l=`":

 ~~~~ {.sourceCode .bash}
 $ mlgsc -f "%i (l=%l) -> %p" Spo0A_env_ampl_prot.pep firmicutes_Spo0A.mod